Free-Macrame-Patterns.com Logo

 Loop 2

-Step 2: Direct the cord on the right over the first loop, and under the working end of the first cord.
+Step 2: Move the cord on the right (green) over the loop, and under the working end of the left cord.

-Bring it over the secured end (at the top), as you rotate it clockwise.
+Bring it over the secured end (left cord), as you rotate it clockwise.

-Complete Loop 2 Step 3: Weave the working end of the second cord through the first loop, by passing it under - over - under the three segments.
+Complete Loop 2 Step 3: Weave the working end of the right cord through the loop made by the left cord, passing under - over - under the three segments.

 Tighten the Knot